panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 }
 ```

-Now `Page` component doesn't depend directly on either `cookieClient`, or `cookieServer` libraries.

 The only thing that `Page` component knows about is the `Cookie` interface, and nothing more.
 The component is decoupled from the implementation details of how cookies are accessed.

 `Page` component doesn't care about what concrete implementation it gets.
 The only requirement is that the injected dependency to conform to the `Cookie` interface.

 ![Volatile Dependency Better Design](./images/volatile-dependency-better-design.svg)

-The implementation of the cookie management library is injected by the bootstrap scripts on both client and server sides.
+The necessary implementation of the cookie management library is setup by the bootstrap scripts on both client and server sides.

 Here's how you would compose the cookie management dependency on client-side: